Tsing Yi North Coastal Road

-Tsing Yi North Coastal Road, also abbreviated as TYNCR, is a dual carriageway in Tsing Yi, Hong Kong.
+Tsing Yi North Coastal Road (Chinese: 青衣北岸公路), also abbreviated as TYNCR, is a dual carriageway in Tsing Yi, Hong Kong.
 The road starts at Tsing Tsuen Road, where it travels through the northern part of the island.
 It ends at Route 3 and Route 8 on the western side of the island at a left-in/left-out interchange, 2.2 km from its eastern terminus.
 The road was first planned in 1998 to relieve traffic coming from Lantau.
 It was constructed in 1999, and was opened on 2 February 2002.

 Description

 The road starts at the border of the Tsing Ma Control Area, on the eastern exit ramps of the Tam Kon Shan Interchange and the western terminus of Tsing Tsuen Road.
 The road travels westward, with ramps reemerging from the interchange, which is surrounded by noise barriers.
 TYNCR then travels across multiple viaducts on the northern side of Tsing Yi, with hills south of the road, and the coastline north of it.
 About 1.4 km from the eastern terminus, TYNCR travels to Tam Kon Shan Road, near a shipyard and a cement factory.
 The exit ramp is accessible from westbound lanes, and the entrance ramp from Tam Kon Shan Road to eastbound lanes.
 The road continues eastward and ends at a left-in/left-out intersection, located east of the Lantau Link Visitors Centre.
 The interchange then connects to Routes 3 and 8.

 In 2018, 23,440 vehicles travelled the part of the road between Tam Kon Shan Interchange West End and the slip roads to and from Tam Kon Shan Road which is classified as a Primary Distributor (PD) by the Transport Department, while 14,400 vehicles travelled the part of the road between Tsing Tsuen Road and Tam Kon Shan Interchange West End which is classified as a District Distributor (DD).
 The data are measured in average annual daily traffic (AADT), which measures the amount of traffic daily on average.